-Derivatives are recorded at fair value and are presented on a net basis on the "Derivatives" line items on the consolidated balance sheets as assets and/or liabilities.
+Derivatives are recorded at fair value and are presented on a net basis in "Derivatives" on the consolidated balance sheets as assets and/or liabilities.
 The Company presents the fair value of derivatives net by counterparty where the right of offset exists.
-The Company determines the fair value of its derivatives by utilizing pricing models for substantially similar instruments.
-Inputs to the pricing models include publicly available prices and forward price curves generated from a compilation of data gathered from third parties.
-The Company's derivatives were not designated as hedges for accounting purposes.
-Accordingly, the changes in fair value are recognized in the consolidated statements of operations in the "Gain (loss) on derivatives, net" line item.
-Gains and losses on derivatives are included in cash flows from operating activities.
-See Notes 9 and 10.a for additional discussion of derivatives and the fair value measurement of derivatives, respectively.
+The Company determines the fair value of its derivatives using fair value hierarchy level inputs to its valuation techniques.
+The Company's derivatives were not designated as hedges for accounting purposes, and the Company does not enter into such instruments for speculative trading purposes.
+Accordingly, the changes in fair value are recognized in "Gain on derivatives, net" under "Non-operating income (expense)" on the consolidated statements of operations.
+Cash settlements received or paid for matured, early terminated and modified commodity derivatives and premiums paid for commodity derivatives are included in "Settlements received for matured commodity derivatives, net," "Settlements (paid) received for early terminations of commodity derivatives, net" and "Premiums paid for commodity derivatives" each under "Cash flows from operating activities" on the consolidated statements of cash flows.
+If applicable in the future, settlement paid for the contingent consideration derivative will be under "Cash flows from financing activities" up to the acquisition date fair value with any excess under "Cash flows from operating activities."
+See Notes 9 and 10.a for additional discussion of derivatives and their fair value measurement on a recurring basis, respectively.

 g.
-Other current liabilities and noncurrent liabilities
+Other current assets and liabilities